Using GA4 for the first time? Find out how to set up and navigate Google Analytics 4 (GA4).

 Throughout the rest of this article, we’ll be taking a look at some of the main features of GA4, where to find them and an overview of how you might use them.

-You’ll see that the main navigation menu has been dramatically pared down from the options available in Universal Analytics and now consists of:
+You’ll see that the main navigation menu has been dramatically pared down from the options available in previous versions of Analytics and now consists of:

 You’ll also find the link to view your Admin settings at the bottom on the main navigation menu (bottom left of the screen on a desktop).

-As I’ve mentioned above, something to be aware of with GA4 is that the data is built around conversions and events, so you’ll noticed these are mentioned a lot in the various set-up guides.
+Much of the data in GA4 is built around conversions and events, so you’ll notice that these are mentioned a lot in the various set-up guides.

 What does Google mean by these terms?